 Honey and Meadowsweet vinegar.
 Barrel #2, 6% acidity

-A seasonal vinegar as it requires the infusion of meadowsweet flowers in a mead made from local Orkney honey.
+A seasonal vinegar; requires the infusion of meadowsweet flowers in a mead made from local Orkney honey.
 There’s a higher acidity with this vinegar, necessary to balance out the additional sweetness.
 A light yellow colour, some residual sweetness remains, with a definite floral aroma.
 Enhances the flavours and cuts the fat in charcuterie, from Salami to Chorizo to Smoked Duck. £8.50

 Sugar Kelp vinegar.
 Barrel #2, 5% acidity

 The Sugar Kelp seaweed is from the Brough of Birsay.
-Light silver-yellow in colour there’s distinct umami pungency, softened by some sweetness and with sea-salt mineral quality.
+Light silver-yellow in colour, there’s distinct umami pungency, softened by sweetness and sea-salty mineral qualities.
 Perhaps this is the most subtle of all the kinds of vinegar here.
 Very successful when used with a variety of seafood.
 Whelks and cockles spring to mind, but Sugar Kelp vinegar is excellent with dressed crab and scallops.
 As for oysters, use this and forget mignonette!
 Add a drop to your G&T too! £8.50

 Order online by mail order from Orkney Craft Vinegar, delivery is free with an order of two bottles or more.
 Fortnum & Mason in London also sells the two Bere and Highland Park Malt vinegar.